Last Ninja 2: Plot

 The game continues from the aftermath of the events of The Last Ninja.
 With the Koga scrolls now in his possession, Armakuni has begun training a new order of shadow warriors.
 During a training session, he is mysteriously transported to 20th-century New York City.
 Torn from his own time, Armakuni must defeat the evil shogun Kunitoki once more.

 Reception

 Last Ninja 2 was an enormous commercial success.
 According to System 3's Mark Cale, 5.5 million copies were sold for the Commodore 64 version alone; at that time, the user base of the C64 was estimated at 20 million, meaning that one in four C64 owners bought the game.

 It was a runner up for Game of the Year at the Golden Joystick Awards.
 In 2004, readers of Retro Gamer voted Last Ninja 2 as 68th top retro game.

 Legacy

 A sequel, Last Ninja 3 was released in 1991.

 The Last Ninja Remix re-release version has an added short intro sequence, minor graphic changes and a remixed soundtrack.

-The Limited Edition of the original release included a ninja mask and a rubber shuriken (Not available with the Remix versions of the game).
+The Limited Edition of the original release included a ninja mask and a rubber shuriken (not available with the Remix versions of the game).

 In 2015 the source code of the Konix version was discovered.

+The NES version would be re-released by City Connection on June 4, 2025 for the Nintendo Switch, as part of the Jalecolle label.
+This re-release marks the first time Last Ninja 2 was released in Japan.